rsz_1barrister_istock-2004890520

 Aaron Strutt Image

-Trinity Financial has access to a lender providing selected clients working in professional roles with mortgages based on their draft account figures.
+Trinity Financial has access to a lender that provides selected clients in professional roles with mortgages based on their draft account figures.

-The bank requires applicants to provide at least three years working history and typically provides mortgages to accountants, barristers, doctors and solicitors.
+The bank requires applicants to provide at least three years of work history and typically offers mortgages to accountants, barristers, doctors, and solicitors.

 It can lend if the client has recently switched from working on an employed to self-employed basis, although cases will be assessed on an individual basis.